#How to get your App token

 #Permissions

-If you see Create a test App
+If you see Create an App

 To do so, you need to: